println/jboss-spring-boot-skeleton/README.md

 # spring-boot-jboss-skeleton

-The the goal of the Skeleton is deploy a Spring-Boot-Application 2+ on JBoss environment by a WAR package.
+The the goal of the Skeleton is to deploy an Spring-Boot-Application 2+ (WAR format) on JBoss's environment.

 ### Implemented FEATURES